the world weary ancients

 Just like the fish of Orrison and likely due to their frequent interactions, Tolka can sometimes have up to 2 extra eyes.

 Murk fysa is one of the strongest, as the murk element is defined as a raw excess of energy.
 In ages past, tolka were hunted for the magic which was concentrated in their bodies.
 They were also the victims of dehumanization efforts of those who trafficked their parts.
 They are no longer hunted, but they still suffer the efforts of these campaigns as many view them as lesser.

-Treacle is a thick slime of condensed fysa that is produced in the gut of powerful tolka and regurgitated (this is a RARE fysa and must be unlocked).
+Treacle is a thick slime of condensed fysa that is produced in the gut of powerful tolka and regurgitated (this is an UNCOMMON fysa and must be unlocked).

 It can be used to create both medicines and hallucinogenics, but in its raw form causes fysic burns (skin discoloration and an acid burning sensation).